Field-aware Calibration: A Simple and Empirically Strong Method for Reliable Probabilistic Predictions: Neural Calibration

 Generally, machine learning or data mining pipelines do not consider the miscalibration problem.
-That is they will directly make inference after \textbf{Step 1} and \textbf{Step 2}, which results in the Model-1 as mentioned in the previous section.
-In such case, the validation set is merely used for model selection.
+That is, to directly make inference after \textbf{Step 1} and \textbf{Step 2}, which results in Model-1 as mentioned in the previous section.
+In such a case, the validation set is merely used for model selection.

-Often, it is preferred to making full use of the labeled data at hand, including the validation set.
+Often, one prefers to making full use of the labeled data at hand, including the validation set.
 So after training $f(\bx)$ on the training set, one can further update the model according to the validation set, which results in the Model-2 as mentioned.
-Such a training pipeline is useful especially when the data is arranged by time, because the validation set contains samples that are closer to the current time.
+Such a training pipeline is useful, especially when the data is chronologically arranged because the validation set contains samples that are closer to the current time.
 However, this pipeline does not consider the calibration error.

 The pipeline of calibration has the same procedure as ours.
 However, conventional calibration methods solely learn a mapping from uncalibrated outputs to calibrated predictions at \textbf{Step 3}.
-Our Neural Calibration is more flexible and powerful, because it can fully exploit the validation data.
+Our Neural Calibration is more flexible and powerful because it can fully exploit the validation data.